umbraprior/SPT.Docker/README.md

    ```bash
    docker build --no-cache --build-arg SPT=3951e29a340e917d158ec061ee671c4ae0f9c8ec --label SPTAki -t sptaki .
    ```
+> [!CAUTION]
+> Windows doesn't handle the \\, use the oneliner!

-7. Run the image once:
+5. Run the image once:
    ```bash
    docker run --pull=never -v $PWD/server:/opt/server -p 6969:6969 -p 6970:6970 -p 6971:6971 -p 6972:6972 -it --name sptaki sptaki
    ```

-   > [!IMPORTANT]
-   > If you don't set the -v (volume), you won't be able to do a required step!
+   - ⚠️ If you don't set the -v (volume), you won't be able to do a required step!

    - On **Linux** you can include `--user $(id -u):$(id -g)`, this way, file ownership will be set to the user who started the container.

    ```bash
    docker run --pull=never --user $(id -u):$(id -g) -v $PWD/server:/opt/server -p 6969:6969 -p 6970:6970 -it --name sptaki sptaki
    ```

-8. Go to your `./server` directory, delete `delete_me`, and optionally install additional mods, make config changes, etc.
+6. Go to your `./server` directory, delete `delete_me`, and optionally install additional mods, make config changes, etc.
     > Using `-p6969:6969`, you expose the port to `0.0.0.0` (meaning: open for LAN, localhost, VPN address, etc).
     >
     > You can specify `-p 192.168.12.34:6969:6969` for each port if you don't want the ports to listen on all interfaces.

-9. Start your server (and enable auto restart):
+7. Start your server (and enable auto restart):
     ```bash
    docker start sptaki
    docker update --restart unless-stopped sptaki